frec3044/environmental-legacies/rubric.md

 -   No Credit: No plot provided.

-Question 9:
+Question 10:

--   Full Credit: Correct calculation of relative difference using tidyverse code and table provided
+-   Full Credit: Correct calculation of relative difference using tidyverse code and table provided.
+Answer uses a pivot_ function.

 -   Partial Credit: Error in calculation of relative difference, does not use tidyverse code, or table not provided

 -   No Credit: No calculations or a table provided

-Question 10:
+Question 11:

 -   Full Credit: Plot is provided with one line, environmental variable on x-axis, and relative difference in NDVI on y-axis.
 The axes have useful labels.
 Title and legend are present.